Guide to Paintbrushes for Acrylic Painting

 Paintbrush Bristle Types

-In general, there are two different categories of bristles, natural and synthetic.
-Natural bristles will be made of a material like hog bristle or soft sable whereas synthetic bristles will be made from materials such as nylon and polyester.
+Paintbrush bristles mostly fall into two common categories, natural and synthetic.
+Natural bristles will be made of a material such as hog bristle or soft sable whereas synthetic bristles will be made from nylon and polyester.

 There are pros and cons to each bristle type.
 Natural bristles can handle heavier paint easier and are better at holding their shape over time.
-This makes them a favorite for oil paints.
-However, acrylic paints can damage the natural fibers and these brushes cannot handle sitting in water.
+This makes them a favorite for oil painters.
+However, acrylic paints can damage the natural fibers and these brushes cannot handle sitting in water which may make them too finicky for beginners.

 How To Store and Clean Paintbrushes

-Our video on brush care is a great resource for beginning painters looking to take good care of their new brush set.
+This video on brush care is a great resource for art and craft painters who want to take good care of their brushes.

 What Paintbrushes You Need to Get Started